 The membranes around the fetus may rupture too soon (called premature rupture of the membranes Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
 After the membranes rupture, labor often soon follows.
 If labor does... read more ).

-The fetus may be in an abnormal position or presentation Abnormal Position and Presentation of the Fetus Position refers to whether the fetus is facing rearward (toward the woman’s back—that is, face down when the woman lies on her back) or forward (face up).
-It’s important to check the baby’s... read more , sometimes requiring cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
+The fetus may be in an abnormal position or presentation Fetal Presentation, Position, and Lie (Including Breech Presentation) During pregnancy, the fetus can be positioned in many different ways inside the mother's uterus.
+The fetus may be head up or down or facing the mother's back or front.
+At first, the fetus can... read more , sometimes requiring cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more .

-The umbilical cord may come out of the vagina before the baby (called a prolapsed umbilical cord Prolapsed Umbilical Cord Prolapse of the umbilical cord means that the cord precedes the baby through the vagina.
-A prolapsed umbilical cord occurs in about 1 of 1,000 deliveries.
-When the umbilical cord prolapses,... read more ).
+The umbilical cord may come out of the vagina before the baby (called a prolapsed umbilical cord Umbilical Cord Prolapse Prolapse of the umbilical cord means that the cord precedes the baby through the vagina.
+When the umbilical cord prolapses, the fetus’s body may put pressure on the cord and thus cut off the... read more ).

 The fetus may die.

-The placenta may detach from the wall of the uterus too soon (called placental abruption Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
-Women may have vaginal bleeding and/or severe... read more ) if premature rupture of the membranes occurs.
+If premature rupture of the membranes occurs, the placenta may detach from the wall of the uterus too soon (called placental abruption Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
+Women may have abdominal pain and tenderness and vaginal bleeding... read more ).

 Too little amniotic fluid